isomerpages/moe-tmjc/_about-us/Principal's Message/Day 1 Message 2020.md

 For as long as I have been Principal, I have always used stories in my message to illustrate our focus and theme for the year.
 So, in the typical Ms Yoong’s style, and since it is 2020, I have selected not 1 but 2 short stories this year.

-(both stories are edited from [http://www.rogerdarlington.me.uk/stories.html](http://www.rogerdarlington.me.uk/stories.html))
+(both stories are edited from&nbsp;[http://www.rogerdarlington.me.uk/stories.html](http://www.rogerdarlington.me.uk/stories.html))

 The first is entitled, “Every bucket counts”.